Past Contests

 Water Rising

 The ocean regulates global climate, produces more than half of the oxygen we breathe, and holds nearly 97% of Earth’s water.
 Global ocean systems largely influence life on land, even hundreds of miles from a coastline.
 Salt, fresh, warm, or cold, all water is connected through the water cycle.
 Like our human bodies, 70% of Earth is water, and this water is continuously in motion: it rises from the ocean, creates clouds in the sky, and returns to land as rain or snow.
 This precipitation soaks into the ground; collects in freshwater streams and lakes; is taken up by trees and plants; and sustains every living being it encounters on its journey—bacteria, fish, insects, birds, mammals, and of course, humans.
 All life needs water, and where there is water, there is life.
-WATER RISING challenges students to explore and understand their connection to water, and to creatively communicate the need to protect this vital resource and life-sustaining relationship.
+Water Rising challenged students to explore and understand their connection to water, and to creatively communicate the need to protect this vital resource and life-sustaining relationship.

-View 2021 Winners
+View 2021 Winners2020

 Climate Hope: Transforming Crisis

 Oceans play a central role in regulating Earth’s climate and act as a buffer that protects us from human-caused global warming; but oceans are feeling the heat.
 Climate change—primarily caused by the burning of fossil fuels such as coal, oil, and gas—is changing water temperature and chemistry, altering marine habitats, and threatening marine life.
 The good news is, there is much cause for hope: individuals, communities and cities, organizations and movements (largely youth-led!) around the globe are already working to slow the climate crisis and drive the transition away from destructive, polluting, and unjust practices to systems that respect, value, and protect the diversity of life on Earth.
-Climate Hope: Transforming Crisis invites students to learn about the climate crisis and its impact on oceans; discover or imagine solutions at local, national, or global scales; and create work that explores hope in action.
+Climate Hope: Transforming Crisis invited students to learn about the climate crisis and its impact on oceans; discover or imagine solutions at local, national, or global scales; and create work that explores hope in action.

-View 2020 Winners
+View 2020 Winners2019

 Presence of Future